 Performance will decrease and fuel consumption will increase at high altitudes due to a rich air-fuel mixture.
-If operation is inhibited by high altitude (above 2000 feet or 610 m), adjust the carburetor main fuel adjustment limiter cap for a slightly leaner fuel mixture.
-See Figure 9.
-Return the adjustment screw to the original setting before operating the set at lower altitudes or performance problems can occur due to a lean air-fuel mixture.
+If operation is inhibited by high altitude on gasoline fueled sets (above 2000 feet or 610 m), adjust the carburetor main fuel adjustment limiter cap for a slightly leaner fuel mixture.
+See Figure 8.
+Return the adjustment screw to the original setting before operating the genset at lower altitudes, or performance problems can occur due to a lean airfuel mixture.

-A CAUTION Operating the genset with a lean airfuel setting at low altitudes can cause power loss, overheating and engine damage.
+ACAUTION Operating the genset with a lean airfuel setting at low altitudes can cause power loss, overheating and engine damage.
 Return the carburetor main fuel adjustment to its original setting before operating the genset at low altitudes.

-FIGURE 9.
+FIGURE 8.
 CARBURETOR ALTITUDE ADJUSTMENT